It's a Bikini World: Critical reception

+According to a contemporary review, the film, which was playing on a double bill with Teenage Rebellion, "is filled with bikinis filled with girls, as advertised.
+It is also filled with combos who call themselves the Animals, The Castaways, The Gentrys and things like that.
+What it is not filled with is entertainment.
+Deborah Walley and Tommy Kirk work as hard as if they were in a really great film like Beach Blanket Bingo but director Stephanie (!)
+Rothman's efforts, I'm afraid, fall far short of that classic."

 A review of the film in TV Guide describes it as "Not one of the better films in the 'Beach Party' genre," but that "[s]ome great 1960s bands [...] are featured."
 A modern review by Graeme Clark reported that the film "unintentionally has an oddly forlorn mood to its silliness," that it "had more of a proto-feminist theme to it than anything Frankie Avalon ever had to contend with from Annette Funicello," and that "[f]or nostalgists, this is a far more promising prospect for entertainment than anyone else, but that casual melancholy informs the proceedings, not something that would have struck many at the time."

 Tommy Kirk later said that he was embarrassed by the movie.
 "It was ... basically the end of my career, one of the worst pieces of shit that I've ever been in in my life.
 I can't believe that I could be so stupid.
 Poor Deborah Walley, poor me."
 Stephanie Rothman later said that she "... became very depressed after making [the film]."
 She also said, "I had very ambivalent feelings about continuing to be a director if that was all I was going to be able to do.
 So I literally went into a kind of retirement for several years until more than anything in the world, I wanted to make films."